You may have heard this quip, or something like it: Don’t tell me what you value, show me your budget and I’ll tell you what you value.

-Small Businesses Often Forgo Official Budgeting
+Small Businesses Sometimes Forgo Official Budgeting

 Rhett Molitor is the co-founder of Basis 365 Accounting, a cloud-based accounting service.
 He says he’s seen small businesses forgo budgets because creating one seems restrictive.